 Where You'll Study

 Universitat de les Illes Balears (UIB) is a young university with an enrollment of 13,000 students.
 Mallorca’s economy depends mainly upon tourism which has resulted in a stronger emphasis on such academic and research areas as tourism studies, business, economics, human resources, and environmental sustainability.
-UIB has a modern campus with libraries, a bookstore, computer labs, sports facilities, medical service, restaurants, and coffee shops.
 With the Tramuntana Mountain Range as its backdrop, UIB is just a 14-minute metro ride from the city center.
 The summer program is located in a UIB building right in the city center, a 15- to 20-minute walk from the homestays, and a 10-minute walk to Palma’s waterfront.

 Housing & Meals